What are Financial Internal Controls?

-The CFO Financial Accounting Series provides a risk reducing framework of financial internal controls for the ten core accounting cycles — these cycles make up the accounting body of knowledge.
+The Internal Control Procedures Series provides a risk reducing framework of financial internal controls for the ten core accounting cycles — these cycles make up the accounting body of knowledge.
 Each financial cycle focuses on a key element of business accounting and, therefore, should be covered in your company’s financial accounting policies and procedures manual.

 If you are looking for a fast solution to Sarbanes Oxley compliance (SOX section 404) than a key step is addressing your top ten financial accounting cycles with internal controls.

 The first — and what business owners would consider the most important — business process is the revenue or sales cycle.
 Revenue is the lifeblood of any business.
 Once sales has obtained an order, the order must be “booked” into the accounting system, triggering your credit, fulfillment, and accounts receivable (or collections) processes.
 Example procedures for the revenue cycle can be found in the Bizmanualz Accounting Policies and Procedures Manual.

 The second most important cycle deals with how you manage your cash expenses.
 We’re talking about your purchasing, receiving, accounts payable, and administrative expense processes.
 Once you receive cash from your customers (revenue cycle), you must spend less than you receive to maintain a positive cash flow and stay in business.
 Sample cash disbursement cycle procedures can also be found in the Bizmanualz Accounting Policies and Procedures Manual.